2022

 DeMars, Luke A.; Suleski, Thomas J.

-Separating and Estimating Impacts of Anisotropic Mid-Spatial Frequency Errors Proceeding
+Separating and Estimating Impacts of Anisotropic Mid-Spatial Frequency Errors Proceedings

 2021, ISBN: 978-1-943580-88-0.